 We will send the tickets to you via e-mail (PDF file) immediately after booking.
 You just have to print them out and can show them directly at the entrance or scan the barcode on the ticket.

-Our tickets are Open Tickets: you have free choice of time to enter (during opening hours), you do not have to commit to a time beforehand
+Our tickets are Flexible Tickets: you have free choice of time to enter (during opening hours), you do not have to commit to a time beforehand.
+Our tip: in the afternoon from about 15:00 it is much quieter in the stadium.

 Within the "Camp Nou Experience", you can enjoy a panoramic view of the entire stadium from the press box.
 You will see the dressing room and visit the chapel, as some players do before the game; experience walking through the player tunnel to the sanctuary of the stadium, the lawn.
 You'll see the press room, where coaches and executives hold press conferences, and the mixed zone, where Messi and Co. give post-game interviews on the field.